guettli/why-i-like-pycharm/README.md

 * Below the code window there is a line where you can see the upper levels (method name, class name).

+* Exclude directories containing generated data.
+For example "staticfiles" directory in a Django context: right click "Mark Directory as > Excluded"

 ## Editing